CODAIT/pardata/docs/source/tutorial/basic-usage.rst

    >>> import pydax

-This implicitly calls ``pydax.init()`` and initializes PyDAX to be ready to retrieve datasets from the default repository.
-(We will learn about switching to a non-default repository in :doc:`create-schema`.)
-To see available datasets and their versions in this repository, run
+This implicitly calls ``pydax.init()`` and initializes PyDAX to be ready to retrieve datasets from the default repository (Note: We will learn about switching to a non-default repository in :doc:`create-schema`).
+To see the available datasets and their versions included in this repository, run

 .. code-block:: python

    >>> pydax.list_all_datasets()
    {'claim_sentences_search': ('1.0.2',), ..., 'wikitext103': ('1.0.1',)}

-To look into some information about a particular dataset, use ``pydax.describe_dataset()``:
+To look up information about a particular dataset, use the function ``pydax.describe_dataset()`` as shown below:

 .. code-block:: python